Kalisher Essay Competition

 A title is chosen on a topical subject that impacts directly on the work of the criminal practitioner.
 Entry is limited to those currently undergoing pupillage in criminal chambers and chambers are invited to sponsor their entrants at £100 per pupil.
 Each essay must be no more than 2,500 words long.
 The entries are judged by the Kalisher Trustees, and the prizes are presented at the Kalisher Lecture.

-The title for the 2017 Kalisher Essay Competition is:
+The title for the 2017 Kalisher Essay Competition was:

 ‘Recent official reports have exposed a crisis in disclosure which threatens a fair trial and risks further miscarriages of justice.
 What has gone wrong and where do the remedies lie?’

-The Kalisher Essay Competition Prize results will be formally announced at the conclusion of the Kalisher Lecture, to be given by Sir Brian Leveson, President of the Queen’s Bench Division, at the Central Criminal Court at 5.30pm on Tuesday 10th October 2017.
-Prizewinners will be invited to attend the lecture, after which Sir Brian Leveson will present the prizes and photographs will be taken.
-Entry to this event is for members of the Criminal Bar Association and special guests only.
+The Kalisher Essay Competition Prize results were formally announced at the conclusion of the Kalisher Lecture, given by Sir Brian Leveson, President of the Queen’s Bench Division, at the Central Criminal Court on Tuesday 10th October 2017.